The Difference Between Healthy and Unhealthy Fats

 A: Not true!
 In the past, some margarines contained trans fats, which can affect heart health.
 But now that manufacturers have worked to eliminate trans fats as an ingredient, that’s no longer a problem.
 What’s more?
 “Most margarines are substantially lower in saturated fats than butter,” says Harriet Hall, MD, a physician and editor of the Science-Based Medicine blog.

-Some brands that contain plant sterols and stanols (like Benecol and Promise Activ Take Control spread) can even be beneficial in that they help lower LDL cholesterol in some people, adds WW diabetes coach and registered dietitian, Hope Paul.
+Some brands that contain plant sterols and stanols (like Benecol and Promise Activ Take Control spread) can even be beneficial in that they help lower LDL cholesterol in some people, adds diabetes coach and registered dietitian, Hope Paul.

 As for claims that margarine is a “synthetic” product closely related to plastic?
 You’ve got nothing to worry about.
 “Synthetic means made by a chemical process to imitate a natural product,” Dr. Hall explains.
 “Margarine does imitate butter, but it’s made from another natural product, vegetable oil.”